 The problem with both?
-SIEM vendors will be forced to integrate yet another platform into their software and there is a lot of setup, forethought, and man-hours required for integration into their own platforms, whether or not you build vs buy.
+SIEM solutions vendors will be forced to integrate yet another platform into their software and there is a lot of setup, forethought, and man-hours required for integration into their own platforms, whether or not you build vs buy.

 2. SOAR adoption is slow and it requires skilled people.

 While SOAR is a beneficial tool, the number of installments in the cybersecurity industry is still limited.
 In addition, SOAR is resource-intensive and requires a trained professional to deploy the tools and develop appropriate playbook automation for specific and relevant actions and tasks.

 3. SOAR can help ease SOC task burdens for security teams.

 In which areas?
 Specifically workflow, case creation/updates, automated response actions.
 The more complex the task, however, the trickier it is to automate.
 Like SIEM, SOAR tools require you to tackle use case individually and requires security expertise and an engineering background.
 This is great for security teams who have skilled employees and the time to build it.

 4. Platform-based approaches are still very reliant on people, whether SIEM or SOAR.

 While efficiencies can be gained, they don’t address the core issue of skill shortage and resource/budget shortage.
 Yes, they ultimately address the people shortage by automating certain aspects of the SOC workflow, but the reliance on people to build and maintain playbooks is still a disadvantage.